CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 ### Do, Dont, Will and Wont options

-Do, Dont, Will and Wont codes are set as a semicolon separated list in the [Configuration Settings Property] with each as a key e.g
+Do, Dont, Will and Wont codes are set as a semicolon separated list in the [Configuration Settings][Configuration Settings Property] with each as a key e.g

 ```csharp
 new Dictionary<string, dynamic> {